 I treated myself, and scared those around me, with a naked dive into the lake.
-With a bunch of screaming quick dip swimmers around I was feeling fairly tough and Canadian having gone for a swim.
+With a bunch of screaming quick dip swimmers around I was feeling fairly tough and Canadian having gone for a proper swim.
 That was until a man insulated by a massive beard swam past me into the middle of the frigid lake.
-When he finally came back he said he was from “Norway.”
+When he finally came back he informed my astonishment that he was from “Norway.”

 Nice one Norway.

 I spent the rest of the afternoon with Laura and Axel, a guitar and re-bottled wine packing Argentinian couple who unlike all the brightly coloured, photo snapping internationals around us, sang, smoked and smiled in the sun in a way that spoke to enjoying the moment instead of trying to capture it for later.
-We hiked down together and descended into the lengas as the long shadow of Fitz Roy extended over the valley as the sun set behind it.
+We hiked down together and descended into the lengas —the long shadow of Fitz Roy extending over the valley as the sun set behind it.